AhmedBamakhram/hybrid-ad-azure-enterprise-lab/04-networking/vmware-network-setup.md

 ## Overview

-This lab simulates VLAN segmentation using VMware Workstation Host-only networks.
+This lab simulates enterprise VLAN segmentation using VMware Workstation Host-only networks.
-Each VMnet represents a separate VLAN with its own subnet.
+Since VMware Workstation does not support native VLAN tagging (802.1Q), each VLAN is represented using a separate VMnet network.

+This design provides logical network isolation similar to real-world VLAN environments.

 ---